“All the works of man have their origin in creative fantasy.” – C.G. Jung

 Thirty years ago, in an episode of his groundbreaking TV series Cosmos, Dr. Carl Sagan imagined radio telescopes on Earth receiving a message from deep space containing a vast Encyclopedia Galactica.
 An advanced civilization somewhere nearby in the Milky Way, say within 200 light years, had made contact with us at last.

-Sagan went on to imagine humanity tirelessly poring over the Encyclopedia Galactica, learning of other intelligent creatures, civilizations, and of the treasure-trove of life-bearing planets – gems set against the velvet backdrop of… Read more
+Sagan went on to imagine humanity tirelessly poring over the Encyclopedia Galactica, learning of other intelligent creatures, civilizations, and of the treasure-trove of life-bearing planets – gems set … Read more

 “They call us Brislecone Pines.
 They call me Methuselah.” – Roger McGough